AJsimplydevelops/Data_Analytics-Excel/README.md

-# Project Report: Exploratory Data Analysis
+# Project Report: Exploratory Data Analysis With Excel

 # Abstract
 In this report, the purpose of this data analytics project is to perfrom descriptive statistics with exploratory data analysis using tools like excel.
 Futhermore, using data from 2011-2012 of the bike sharing dataset.